2005–06 NHL season

 The 2005–06 NHL season was the 89th season of operation (88th season of play) of the National Hockey League (NHL).
 This season succeeded the 2004–05 season which had all of its scheduled games canceled due to a labor dispute with the National Hockey League Players' Association (NHLPA) over the Collective Bargaining Agreement (CBA) between the League and its players.
+The season featured the first time that all 30 of its member teams played games on the same day, which happened the first day of the season, October 5, 2005.

 A mid-season break in February occurred to allow participation of NHL players in the 2006 Winter Olympics in Turin, Italy.
 Because of the Winter Olympics break, there was no NHL All-Star Game for 2006.

 The 2006 Stanley Cup playoffs began on April 21, 2006, and concluded on June 19, with the Carolina Hurricanes defeating the Edmonton Oilers to win their first Stanley Cup, after which the Oilers would miss the postseason ten consecutive times and 12 of their next 13, while the Hurricanes would miss 11 of their next 12.

 League business

+New collective bargaining agreement

 On July 13, 2005, the NHL, and NHLPA jointly announced that they had tentatively agreed to a new collective bargaining agreement which would allow the resumption of hockey for the 2005–06 season.
 The agreement was voted on July 21 by NHLPA members, and approved by a nearly 7 to 1 margin.
 The following day, the NHL's Board of Governors (owners) voted unanimously to approve the new agreement.

+New NHL and conference logos

-A new logo for the NHL was also unveiled, with "NHL" printed in upward-reading letters to project a vibrant, optimistic image, and having silver as the dominant color to pay homage to the Stanley Cup.
-Also, new Eastern and Western Conference logos were unveiled before the Olympic break, with red as the dominant East color, and blue as the dominant West hue.
+A new logo for the NHL was unveiled, with "NHL" printed in upward-reading letters to project a vibrant, optimistic image, and having silver as the dominant color to pay homage to the Stanley Cup.
+Also, new Eastern and Western Conference logos were unveiled before the Olympic break, with red as the dominant East color, and blue as the dominant West color.

-American television also had a new look.
-OLN took over broadcasting rights after ESPN decided not to renew their rights on cable television.
-The network, owned by Comcast, had Monday and Tuesday night games during the regular season under an exclusivity clause prohibiting local telecasts those nights in the two participating teams' markets.
-NBC returned as the NHL's over-the-air partner after ABC parted ways following the 2003–04 season.
-Comcast high-speed cable internet customers could watch at least seven games a week over the Internet as part of the new TV deal.